johanbrandhorst/blog/content/post/circleci-docker-compose.md

 We've shown that you can run complex testing scenarios involving several interdependent docker containers on CircleCI.
 These tests run automatically on PRs and commits made to the repository to preserve confidence in the functionality of the code.
+You can check out the CI in action on my [github repo](https://github.com/johanbrandhorst/protobuf).

 If you enjoyed this blog post, have any questions or input, don't hesitate to contact me on